DecisionVis/deltamoea/blog/implementation-notes.md

 I've modified the formula a bit.
 I really don't understand why they've needlessly complicated it.
 It makes me doubt that they knew what they were doing.
-Either that or it's kind of a watermark to see whehter people have been copying their code.
+Either that or it's kind of a watermark to see whether people have been copying their code.

 Anyhow, my gamma is the same as (1-delta) in the formula, since that's all they use.